NEUBIAS/training-resources/_modules/measure_intensities.md

 n_pixels = num_pixels = nPixels = numPixels = number of pixels

-## Formula
+### Formula

 ```
 mean_corr = mean - bg
 sum_corr = mean_corr * num_pixels = ( mean - bg ) * num_pixels = sum - ( bg * num_pixels )
 ```

-## Biophysical interpretation
+### Biophysical interpretation

 - `mean` often resembles the concentration of a protein
 - `sum` often represents the total expression level of a protein

-## Key points
+### Key points

 - Intensity measurements are generally very tricky and most likely the source of many scientific mistakes.
 Please always consider **consulting a bioimage analysis expert**!
 - Intensity measurements need a background correction.
-This can be achieved in several ways.
+Finding the correct background value can be very difficult!
 - At least, think carefully about whether the mean or sum intensity is the right readout for your biological question.
-- If you publish or present something label your measurement properly, e.g. “Sum Intensity”.
+- If you publish or present something, label your measurement properly, e.g. “Sum Intensity”.
 Just “Intensity” is not enough!